code4romania/sna-api/README.md

 ## Feedback

 I currently made this project for personal purposes.
 I decided to share it here to help anyone with the same needs.
 If you have any feedback to improve it, feel free to make a suggestion, or open a PR!

+## CODE4
+Use `php artisan jwt:generate --show` to generate a JWT_SECRET and put it in the .env file like so: JWT_SECRET=generatedJWTsecrettoputinfile

+Swagger API Spec is in http://{snawebsite.ext}/swagger/dist/index.html Swagger file to edit is in public swagger_yaml